thephpleague/booboo/README.md

 You can implement the HandlerInterface to create your own handlers.
 Handlers are run regardless of whether or not display_errors is true.
 Unlike formatters, you cannot direct handlers to ignore certain errors; it's assumed that you can handle this with the services that handlers work through.

+# Documentation

+[Check out the documentation here]: http://booboo.thephpleague.com/

+# Security

+If you have identified a security issue, please email brandon@brandonsavage.net directly.
+Do not file an issue as they are public!